 1 Helpful / 3 Not

 Other Thoughts: Other than the pine trees, I'd like to see a couple benches to sit down.
-Overall this course is awesome!
+The McDonalds up the road gave me the sh!ts last time I played it.

 1 of 4 people found this review helpful.